Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Introduction

-To show the optimality of the URE estimator, I derive new results in a multivariate normal means setting.
-This setting has a natural connection with the least squares estimator.
-The normal means problem is the problem of estimating the mean vectors $\{\theta_{j}\}_{j=1}^{J}$ upon observing $y_{j} \overset{\mathrm{indep}}{\sim} N(\theta_{j}, \Sigma_{j})$ with $y_{j} \in \mathbf{R}^{T}$ and $j = 1, \dots, J$.
-Under heteroskedasticity, in the sense that $\Sigma_{j}$ varies with $j$, no estimator has been shown to be risk optimal (in a frequentist sense) unless $T=1$, which has been dealt with by \cite{xie2012SUREEstimatesHeteroscedastica}.
-Allowing for $T > 1$ and general forms of $\Sigma_{j}$, I derive an estimator that obtains the best possible MSE within a certain class of estimators in this model.
-This result can be applied beyond the estimation of fixed effects.
-In any context with a large number of parameters and an (approximately) unbiased estimator of these parameters, my method can be used to reduce the MSE.
+where $\theta_{j}$ and $y_{j}$ are now $T$-dimensional vectors, and $\Lambda$ and $\Sigma_{j}$ are $T \times T$ matrices, reflecting the presence of disaggregated effects.
+As before, $\Sigma_{j}$ is assumed to be known.
+The posterior mean of $\theta_{j}$ is $\hat{\theta}_{j}(\Lambda) := \E[\theta_{j} \vert y_{j}] = \Lambda(\Lambda + \Sigma_{j})^{-1}y_{j}$.
+Rather than using the marginal likelihood of $y_{j}$ implied by (\ref{eq:eb_model_main}), as in the EB approach, I follow \cite{xie2012SUREEstimatesHeteroscedastica} and tune the hyperparameter $\Lambda$ to minimize an estimate of the mean squared error (MSE).
+I refer to this risk estimate as the unbiased risk estimate (URE), and the \textit{URE estimator} selects hyperparameters by minimizing the URE.\footnote{Both the strategy and terminology follow \cite{xie2012SUREEstimatesHeteroscedastica}.
+Related work using this approach includes \cite{xie2016OptimalShrinkageEstimation} and \cite{brown2018EmpiricalBayesEstimates}.} I show that this leads to an estimator that has minimum asymptotic MSE within the class of estimators considered, which in this simple case is $\{(\hat{\theta}_{j}(\Lambda))_{j=1}^{J}: \Lambda \text{ is positive semidefinite}\}$.
+The estimators in this class take the intuitive form of linearly shrinking $y_{j}$ according to their precision, and the class includes widely used estimators such as the conventional EB estimators.

-Simulation results demonstrate the effectiveness of the URE estimator.
-While all theoretical results rely on asymptotic arguments, the URE estimator shows desirable risk properties even for moderate sample sizes.
-Across all scenarios with sample sizes of at least 600, the MSE of the URE estimator is within 10\% of the best possible MSE.
-Moreover, the results show that the risk reduction relative to the EB methods can be substantial when the distributional assumptions of the EB methods are not met.
-For some scenarios, this reduction is as large as 80\%.
-This reduction comes at a relatively small price; even when the EB assumptions are met exactly, the risk of the URE estimator is at most 5\% greater than that of the EB estimator.
+While the class of estimators is motivated by the model in (\ref{eq:eb_model_main}), the optimality results require only a few bounded-moment conditions and no distributional assumptions.\footnote{That said, the method does rely on (\ref{eq:eb_model_main}), or a variation of it introduced in later sections, to restrict the class of estimators.} The key reason is that the URE remains “close” to the true risk under weak conditions, rendering such assumptions unnecessary.
+To establish this optimality, I derive new results in a multivariate normal means setting, which is a frequentist version of (\ref{eq:eb_model_main})—that is, the problem of estimating the fixed mean vectors $\{\theta_{j}\}_{j=1}^{J}$ based on observations $y_{j} \overset{\mathrm{indep}}{\sim} N(\theta_{j}, \Sigma_{j})$ with known $\Sigma_{j}$ for $j = 1, \dots, J$.
+Under heteroskedasticity, no estimator has been shown to be risk-optimal (in the frequentist sense) unless $T = 1$, a case handled by \cite{xie2012SUREEstimatesHeteroscedastica}.
+Allowing for $T > 1$ and general forms of $\Sigma_{j}$, I derive an estimator that achieves the best possible MSE within a class of estimators that take the form of posterior means under (\ref{eq:eb_model_main}).